-If the alarm is raised SCS (the alarm company) will call EMCS(the monitoring station) wio will contact RBWM.
-RBWM will contact the key holders, Premier Services (based in Sunninghill) to attend the site and investigate.
+If the alarm is raised EMCS for the fire alarm/ VCR for the Intruder alarm (the monitoring stations) will contact the school or the key holders for out of hours, Premier Services (based in Sunninghill) to attend the site and investigate.
+Premier Services will contact the Headteacher/ Caretaker or Business manager if required.